andrealbinop/smtp-server-for-it/README.md

 ### 2. How can I access the messages sent to the server?

 Through HTTP, there are a few access options (considering that the SMTP started on localhost and listens HTTP connections on 8080 port):
+- To access a given message metadata (id, subject, date, content type, from, to, cc, bcc, etc):
-- http://localhost:8080/email/last: Returns the content of the last sent mail to the SMTP server.
+    - http://localhost:8080/email/\[0...n\]: Returns the metadata of the nth email message sent to the server.
+- To access the message body:
-- http://localhost:8080/email/\[0...n\]: Returns the content of the nth email sent to the server.
+    - http://localhost:8080/email/body/\[0...n\]: Returns the body of the nth email message sent to the server.

+### 3. Is it possible to change the HTTP port of the web server?

+gitYes, since the project is based on [Spring Boot](http://projects.spring.io/spring-boot/) and [SubEtha SMT](https://code.google.com/p/subethasmtp/), any web parameters can be changed through command line, as explained [here](docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config-command-line-args).
+There are a lot of other parameters that can be configured from the command line, also explained [here](http://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html).